-London interior designer René Dekker, has incorporated copper in his stunning designs, and adores the warmth and subtlety of tone that it can convey within a scheme.
+London interior designer René Dekker, has incorporated the use of copper in his stunning interior designs, and adores the warmth and subtlety of tone that it can convey within a scheme.
 It can bring glamorous accents or create striking centrepieces to transform modern interiors from stylish to stunningly elegant.

 Because of its malleability and resistance to rust, copper has traditionally been seen as a quality, practical metal for piping and plumbing purposes.
 In addition, its ability to conduct heat has also meant the metal has, for many years, occupied a respectful place in the kitchen as the preferred choice for pots and pans.
 If that wasn't enough, it also has the ability to eliminate bacteria, viruses and fungi that settle on it, making it the perfect hygienic choice for surfaces such as door handles and light switches.
 Plus it's 100% recyclable without loss of properties, making it the perfect choice for modern eco-designs.

 As a versatile and practical metal, copper has been well respected, but today it's seen as much more than a purely functional material.
 So, despite what some might think, using copper in a room scheme doesn't mean you have to live in an urban loft apartment with exposed pipes, industrial lighting and products made from plumber's copper from a building merchant.
 Although, should you wish, there are some uber funky metal furniture designs you can use to complement the look.